andrepbo/list-countries-dynamically/README.md

 ## How to use

-Clone and run the application from the command line.
-You'll need [Git](https://git-scm.com) and [Yarn](https://yarnpkg.com/) installed on your computer.
+Clone and run the application from the command line:

-From the command line:

 ```bash
 # Clone the repository